AdobeDocs/journey-optimizer.en/help/using/sms/sms-configuration.md

 >abstract="Select the type of text messages using this surface: Marketing for promotional messages, which require user consent, or Transactional for non-commercial messages, such as password reset."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/privacy/consent/opt-out.html#sms-opt-out-management" text="Opt-out in marketing text messages"

-Once your SMS channel has been configured, you must create a channel surface to be able to send SMS messages from **[!DNL Journey Optimizer]**.
+Once your SMS/MMS channel has been configured, you must create a channel surface to be able to send SMS messages from **[!DNL Journey Optimizer]**.

 To create a channel surface, follow these steps: